 Contemporary style decorative tips

-- In the contemporary style anything goes.
+- In the contemporary style, anything goes.
 After all, it is a melting pot of trends where it is the needs of the people who will live in the house that rule.
 The starting point is therefore to determine the uses of each room, because contemporary design is, above all, functional.

 - Having established these needs, the contemporary designer or decorator must seek the most efficient and ecologically responsible technical solution.

 - Once we have chosen that material, it is time to find the creative concept around which the whole project will revolve.
 And that concept may have Nordic, industrial or vintage references, often being a mixture of all of them.
-Because the contemporary styleis, above all, eclectic, individualistic and driven by the tastes and cultural background of its creator.
+Because the contemporary styleis, above all, eclectic, individualistic, and driven by the tastes and cultural background of its creator.

 - And the fun begins.
-Now it is time to find the colours, combinations, formats, finishes etc. that will best suit the chosen creative concept from the endless possibilities that both Dekton and Silestone offer for contemporary design.
+Now it is time to find the colors, combinations, formats, finishes etc. that will best suit the chosen creative concept from the endless possibilities that both Dekton and Silestone offer for contemporary design.